-Men love to flex their bulging biceps but women have different expectation from exercise and fitness regimen.
+Men love to flex their bulging biceps but women have different expectations from exercise and fitness regimen.
 When 20-inch biceps are not on a woman's mind, should they use weights?
 Working with weights is commonly associated with muscle building, but is it the only thing weight training is all about?

 This preconceived notion about weight training is one of the reasons women are hesitant about working with weights.
-Lifting weights has many other benefits; it can blast the belly fat fast, lower stress, reduce heart disease risk and protect you against cancer.
+Lifting weights have many other benefits; it can blast the belly fat fast, lower stress, reduce heart disease risk and protect you against cancer.

 Lose More Fat

 You may have been told that cardio is the key to blasting belly fat.
 Yes, you will lose fat.
 But, the process catalyses when aerobic exercise is combined with weight training.
 You will burn more fat.

 After each strength workout session, muscles need the energy to repair their fibres.
 This is why weight training increases the number of calories you burn.

 Exercise helps your brain to stick to a diet plan, suggests a study at the University of Pittsburgh.
 The study underlined that diet and exercise remind you to stay on and work well for your health.